aiishaan/diningPhilosophers/README.md

 To compile and run the program:

-1. Ensure you have a C compiler (e.g., `gcc`) installed on your system.
+1. Ensure you have a C compiler (e.g., `gcc`) installed on your system
-2. Save the source code to a file, say `dining_astronomers.c`.
+2. Save the source code to a file, say `dining_astronomers.c`
-3. Open a terminal and navigate to the directory containing `dining_astronomers.c`.
+3. Open a terminal and navigate to the directory containing `dining_astronomers.c`
 4. Compile the code:

     ```sh